Frequently Asked Questions

 What KPIs are helpful to review for physician onboarding success?

-To assess provider onboarding performance, evaluate the number of new providers over a given time, the percentage of tasks completed on time, the reasons given for changes to a start date, level of engagement (pre and post-hire feedback), new patient volumes at key checkpoints (post-launch), proforma performance, retention, and more.
+To assess provider onboarding performance, evaluate factors such as the number of new providers over a given time and the percentage of tasks completed on time.
+Additionally, consider the reasons for changes to a start date, the level of engagement (pre- and post-hire feedback), new patient volumes at key checkpoints (post-launch), proforma performance, retention, and more.
 A physician strategy platform such as Marketware can help you easily track and measure these KPIs.

 Client Success